Not-For-Profit Member

-The Committee for Adelaide brings together businesses, industry bodies, community and government to shape one of the most liveable cities in Australia.
+The Committee for Adelaide brings together businesses, industry bodies, community and government to shape the future of Adelaide, South Australia.

 We are non-partisan, independent and sector agnostic.